-Tay-Sachs disease usually affects infants who begin to show signs of the disease at approximately six months of age.
-There are two other forms of the disease, juvenile and late-onset Tach-Sachs disease, which are categorised according to the age of the patients when symptoms present.
+Infants who are affected by Tay-Sachs disease usually begin to show signs of the disease at approximately six months of age.
+There are two other forms of the disease including juvenile and late-onset Tach-Sachs disease, which are categorized according to the age of the patients when symptoms present.

-Infantile Tay-Sachs disease is the most common type of the disease and although nerve damage is likely to begin in utero, signs usually become evident later at the age of about six months.
+Infantile Tay-Sachs disease is the most common type of the disease.
+Although nerve damage is likely to begin in utero, signs usually become evident later in life at the age of about six months.

-The initial signs of the disease in an infant with the disease may include:
+The initial signs of infantile Tay-Sachs disease may include:

-- A red dot visible near center of retina
+- A red dot visible near the center of the retina

 - Poor vision